 So many travel “experts” will tell you that only the best, high-end camera equipment and expensive zoom lenses will suffice.
 Hogwash!
 Unless you’re a professional photographer, that über-heavy equipment will take up half your luggage weight.

 For me, bulky camera gear is a thing of the past.
 Just this year, I gave up using my big Nikon DLSR and purchased a Canon mirrorless 35mm camera.
 I love it!
 It’s so much lighter and easier to use.
 And because the animals came so close to the jeep, there was only one occasion in the entire ten days where I wished I’d had a more powerful zoom; and for that spontaneous wildlife spectacle, I was content to just live in the moment and observe the action with my guide’s binoculars.

 Note, you can also get zoom lenses for the Canon if you so desire.

 I re-charged my camera and phone batteries every night to ensure that I would never miss capturing a thing during the game drives.

-If you’re traveling with someone else, a tripod is a great way to capture memories with both of you (and perhaps your guide) in it.
+If you’re traveling with someone else, a combination selfie stick/tripod is a great way to capture memories with both of you (and perhaps your guide) in it.

 Electricity in Kenya is 240 V, 50 Hz. square pin, English standard plugs; Americans need an adapter/converter.

-I always have an SD card with high capacity in my camera, and one extra one in case the first gets filled or damaged.
+I always have a high-capacity SD card in my camera, and one extra one in case the first gets filled or damaged.